 For public health purposes, immunocompromised people who have completed a primary vaccine series (i.e., 2-dose mRNA vaccine series [Pfizer-BioNTech and Moderna] or single dose of the Janssen vaccine) are considered fully vaccinated ≥2 weeks after completion of the series.
 However, an additional dose of an mRNA COVID-19 vaccine (at least 28 days following the last dose of the primary COVID-19 vaccine series) should be considered for people with moderate to severe immune compromise due to a medical condition or receipt of immunosuppressive medications or treatments.
-For a list of conditions or treatments eligible for receipt of an additional dose, please see Appendix A.
+These conditions and treatments include but are not limited to: